voxxit/git2consul-example/README.md

 ### HOW-TO: Consul Key/Values from GitHub

-In this example, we will use a Docker image running git2consul on ECS to automatically replicate key/values to multiple datacenters automatically when it changes occur on the respective branches.
+In this example, we will use a Docker image running git2consul to automatically replicate key/values stored in the [production](https://github.com/voxxit/git2consul-example/tree/production), [staging](https://github.com/voxxit/git2consul-example/tree/staging) and [development](https://github.com/voxxit/git2consul-example/tree/development) branches of this example repo to Consul automatically when it changes occur on the respective branches.

+---

-Here is the contents of `app.json` - the configuration for `git2consul`:
+Here is the contents of `app.json` - [our configuration file for `git2consul`](https://github.com/Cimpress-MCP/git2consul#configuration):

 ```
 {